-Buildings should employ a strong top component that terminates the façade and creates shadow detail.

-Top components should not imitate the district's historic cornices.

-Top components should have a height that is consistent with the median height of historic top components on non-monumental contributing buildings located within the same block face.
+- Buildings should employ a strong top component that terminates the façade and creates shadow detail. - Top components should not imitate the District's historic cornices. - 03 - Top components should have a height that is consistent with the general height of historic top components on non-monumental contributing buildings located within the same block face.1